The strong amalgamation property into union: The Strong Amalgamation Property into Union.

 (d) A class $\mathcal K$ closed under isomorphism has SAP (resp., SAPU) if and only if, whenever $\mathbf A, \mathbf B, \mathbf C \in \mathcal K$, $ \mathbf C \subseteq \mathbf A$, $ \mathbf C \subseteq \mathbf B$ and $C=A \cap B$, then there is a structure $\mathbf D \in \mathcal K$ such that $ \mathbf A \subseteq \mathbf D$, $ \mathbf B \subseteq \mathbf D$ (and, resp., $A \cup B =D$).

 We shall sometimes informally refer to a triple $\mathbf A, \mathbf B, \mathbf C $ as above as a \emph{triple to be amalgamated}, for short, a \emph{TBA triple}.

 For simplicity, we shall generally work in the simplified setting described in the previous paragraph, namely, we shall deal with inclusions as above, rather than with arbitrary embeddings as in Definition \ref{sapu}.
+In particular, we shall always assume that classes of structures are closed under isomorphism.
 In any case, the setting in which we work shall always be clear from the context. \end{remark}

 Results about AP and SAP appear scattered in the literature, sometimes in different settings or terminology.
-A survey of results about AP and related properties appears in \cite{KMPT}, where the notions are also inserted in a general categorical context.
+A survey of results about AP and related properties appears in \cite{KMPT}, where the notions are also inserted in a general categorical framework.
 A survey of various applications of AP to model theory can be found in \cite{H}.

 For relational languages, the special case of SAPU when $\mathbf D$ can be taken as the model-theoretical union of $\mathbf A$ and $\mathbf B$ has been considered by various authors, generally under the name \emph{free amalgamation}.
 This is the particular case when $R_{\mathbf D} = R_{\mathbf A} \cup R_{\mathbf B}$, for every relation symbol $R$ in the language.
 For example, see \cite{B,F2,Mac} and further references there.